The Physical Layer (Layer 1) of the OSI Model

 - Your laptop sends data to a router.

-- The NIC converts the data into electrical signals.
+- The NIC converts data into electrical signals.

 - Signals travel through an RJ45 cable (copper).